Azeem838/vehicle-service-booking/README.md

 ## "Nice To Have Requirements" that are implemented

 - Implemented proper user authentication from the front-end to the server
-- Created a user table in the database, so that a given user can only access the favourites they selected
+- Created a user table in the database, so that a given user can only access the appointments that they created
 - Made the app responsive, created both tablet and desktop versions, following design guidelines
 - Transitions were implemented to make the user experience better
 - Created full documentation for the API